freohr/yet-another-glog-hack/rules/PlayProcedure.md

 Features in an hex can have one of 3 visibility statuses: Overt, Hidden or Secret.

-* __Overt features__ are visible and known by the characters immediately upon entering an hex, and some can even be used as landmarks (usually 1-in-6) for navigation to avoid getting lost.
+* __Overt features__ are visible and known by the characters immediately upon entering an hex, and some can even be used as landmarks (usually 1-in-6, as informed by the referee) for navigation to avoid getting lost.
+When used for navigation, such landmarks may be seen from 2 hexes afar, barring any terrain feature blocking the view (High Mountains, Deep Forests or Canopies, etc.).
 * __Hidden features__ are only visible by the characters if they stumble upon them while traveling.
 They can be discovered randomly one at a time if the party spends 1 travel point searching through the hex, or they can be found specifically if the party knows what they are looking for and spends 2 travel points to look for it.
 * __Secret Features__ may be hinted at by activity, signs found during encounters or at other sites of the hex or even rumors, but they can only be discovered if the party spends __all__ of its travel points at once searching through the hex.
 This search can only be started at the beginning of a travel day (when the party has not spent any travel point yet)